phonegap/phonegap-docs/docs/3-references/developer-app/5-custom-build.html.md

 layout: subpage
 ---

-The PhoneGap Developer App is an open source project so you are free to clone it and create your own custom build.
+Since the PhoneGap Developer App is an open source project, you can easily use it to create your own custom builds.
 This may be useful if you want to add your own 3rd party plugins or specific settings and distribute it to a team of testers for instance.
 You could also use this option to allow the use of more remote debugging tools when you're running it locally rather than being flagged as a release build.